 Added colours, flavours and preservatives

-A lot of rawhide will contain colours, flavours (smoked or bacon flavoured anyone?) and sometimes preservatives.
-If your dog does eat rawhide I would definitely avoid any of these.
+NONE of My Itchy Dog's rawhide contains artificial colours, flavours (smoked or bacon flavoured anyone?) or preservatives.
+If your dog does eat rawhide I would definitely avoid.

 The benefits of rawhide

 Chewing something hard keeps a dog’s teeth clean, their jaw strong and can help to freshen their breath.
 Although so can a raw meaty bone.